MY MOST BEAUTIFUL CLAY POT EVER!

 Jesus loves me, this I know, for the Bible tells me so!
 That is all you have to say

-and you Are right.
+and do and you will be right.

-It becomes easier every time you do It, promise!
+It becomes easier every time you do it.
+Promise!

 IF YOU COULD ONLY SMELL MY MR. LINCOLN!